How to Invoice International Clients

 Similarly, Limit Orders let you set a target exchange rate with which you are comfortable, and OFX will not trigger the transfer until that exchange rate is met.

 Online Seller Accounts from OFX make it all possible.
 If you want to invoice international clients in a foreign currency, online seller accounts let you accept international payments in USD, GBP, HKD, EUR, CAD, NZD, and AUD.
 OFX provides you with a local currency account in the currency of your choosing.
 Then, when you're ready, covert your payment to your own local currency and transfer it home.
-OFX charges up to 75% less than online marketplaces, so you can keep more of your profits.
+OFX charges less than online marketplaces, so you can keep more of your profits.

 If you're invoicing regularly, you can even set up recurring payments at fixed or non-fixed rates of exchange to further automate and normalise your cash flow, providing further control of your business operations.